 The Fortis B42 Marinemaster range of diving tools has recently been expanded with a Yellow Collection.

 Comprising an ETA Valjoux 7750-powered automatic chronograph and a more traditional-looking Fortis B-42 Marinemaster Yellow Day/Date (Ref.
 670.24.14) three-hander, the collection differs from the rest of Marinemaster family only with its more jovial (and also more legible) color scheme that adds acid-bright lime accents to the bezels and dials.

 The limited edition Fortis B42 Phantoms Phorever Flieger Chronograph (ref.
 635.10.91 F-4F L01) pays homage to the legendary McDonnell Douglas F-4 Phantom II: a twin-engine combat aircraft that not only ensured US air superiority in Vietnam, but also fought in many other conflicts throughout the world, including numerous Arab-Israeli wars, the Iran-Iraq War and, of course, the Falklands War.

-The Swiss-based brand Fortis has just released its new Fortis Marinemaster Vintage Chronograph automatic wrist watch.
-Set to be shown in flesh during the upcoming Baselworld 2012 trade fair, the timekeeper pays homage to its eponymous predecessor from the 1970s.
+The Swiss-based brand Fortis has just released its new Fortis Marinemaster Vintage Chronograph (ref.
+800.20.80 L.01).
+The timekeeper pays homage to its eponymous predecessor from the 1970s.
 Comparing pictures of both models I must admit that they look almost identical to each other with only minor differences here and there.
-However, sporting a significantly less remarkable water resistance rating, the watch leaves somewhat dubious impression.
+However, sporting a significantly less remarkable water resistance rating, the watch leaves a somewhat dubious impression.